flyfy1/flyfy1.github.com/_posts/2016-03-13-the-weekend-challenge.md

 - Clojure is a nice & beautiful language.
 So there is one more thing in my reading list now: `<Clojure for the Brave and True>`.
-It's a pretty nice book, and far more easier to read than the `<Seven Language in Seven Weekss>`.
+It's a pretty nice book, and far more easier to read than the `<Seven Concurrency Models in Seven Weekss>`.
 I've finished the first three chapaters in order to gain a basic understand with Clojure.
 - The idea of `reading a book` is really nice.
 If you want to get started with a topic, the fastest way is to pickup an introductory book and start reading (and follow examples along the way).
 If after reading that book you're still